-- Off-peak - when demand for electricity is lowest.
-Ontario households use most of their electricity, nearly two thirds of it, during off-peak hours.
+- Off-peak: When demand for electricity is generally lower.
+Ontario households use most of their electricity – nearly two thirds of it – during off-peak hours.

-- On-peak - when demand for electricity is generally higher.
-These are the busier times of day – generally when people are cooking, starting up their computers and running heaters or air conditioners.
+- On-peak: When demand for electricity is generally higher.
+These are the busier times of day – generally when people are cooking, starting up their personal electronics and running heaters or air conditioners.

 With Tiered prices, you can use a certain amount of electricity each month at a lower price.
 Once that limit (called a threshold) is exceeded, a higher price applies.
-The threshold normally changes with the season to reflect changing usage patterns – for example, there are fewer hours of daylight in the winter and some customers use electric heating.
+For residential customers, the threshold normally changes with the season to reflect changing usage patterns – for example, there are fewer hours of daylight in the winter, increasing lighting use, and some customers use electric heating.